Myeongdong Night Market in Seoul: Ultimate Guide

 Where to Stay in Myeongdong

-Myeongdong is one of the most popular areas in Seoul to stay in.
-The area is commonly referred to as Seoul’s Times Square, meaning Myeongdong is the city’s heart.
+Myeongdong is one of the most popular areas to stay in in Seoul, South Korea.
+The area is often referred to as Seoul’s Times Square, meaning Myeongdong is the city’s heart.

-You’ll find yourself near many of Seoul’s most famous tourist attractions, museums, and parks and close to Seoul Station, which can take you to Incheon Airport.
+You’ll also find yourself near many of Seoul’s most famous tourist attractions, museums, and parks and close to Seoul Station, which can take you to Incheon International Airport.

 The best part is Myeongdong’s subway station, which can take you anywhere you’d like in the city.